Lapland-Robotics/Spyker/README.md

 **Spyker Remote: Codes for control and launch Spyker remotely**

 ## TODO:

-**Spyker Interface: Hardware description**
+- Spyker Interface: Hardware description

-**Arduino/Spyker: Convert Ros_motordrive "platformIO" -project to Arduino IDE sketch for programming Spyker_interface ESP32**
+- Arduino/Spyker: Convert Ros_motordrive "platformIO" -project to Arduino IDE sketch for programming Spyker_interface ESP32**

-## TODO (this have been done, but someone format SD-card and .... :) )
+(this have been done, but someone format SD-card and .... :) )
-- make additional(needed) launch -files to work space folder (you don't have to edit them in opt/share/ros/melodic.....)
 - install ZED SDK (some ros launches need this)
-- change original ESP32 code to work ind Arduino IDE

 ## At the moment
 - nVidia Jetson Nano (JetPack 4.5) with RPLidar